Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Variances of weighted empirical averages

 \section{Variances of weighted empirical averages}

 In this section we will prove Proposition \ref{thm:bondo}, which shows that $\langle f,\nu_t^N\rangle $ is an unbiased estimator for $\langle f,\mu_t\rangle $ and gives an explicit formula for the variance.
-The proof relies on the identification of appropriate martingales.
+The proof follows the arguments developed in \cite{MM} relying on the identification of appropriate martingales.

 Recall that the carr\'{e} du champ (square field) operator $\Gamma_t^N$ associated to $\mathcal{L}_t^N$ is defined for functions $\varphi :S^N\to\mathbb{R}$ by

 i.e.,

 It is well-known that the processes